 Located at the heart of one of Bangkok’s busiest business districts, Watthana, NIST was founded in 1992 by a parent-elected team working hand-in-hand with the United Nations.
 Today, the school has a student population of 1,500 from more than 50 countries.
 It teaches children from nursery through to Year 13, and is frequently listed in top ten lists of international schools in Thailand.

 This is a school that has all the benefits of a 25-year history in Bangkok, the continuity of the IB programme from primary through to college years, and an offering of unique programmes in sport, leadership, languages and business.
-Head teacher Brett Penny sums up the school’s progressive and innovative approach to the curriculum, saying:
+The school sums up its progressive and innovative approach to the curriculum, saying:

 “I believe that one thing that has defined NIST throughout its existence is a desire to continue to develop and never to be complacent.
 Just as we expect our individual students to learn and grow and pursue excellence on a daily basis, it is our job as educators to make the commitment to developing NIST and building upon our success.”